jonluca/AmazeSolver/README.md

 The game itself is trivial (and in fact I wish it was harder, perhaps a limitation on the number of moves, or the amount of paint you can lay down, or a timer).
 So trivial, in fact, that I recreated it in javascript to play around with it.
 I adapted some of the code from [here](http://jsfiddle.net/n8j1s/4y22135r/) and made it a little more functional and changed it to Amaze!!!.

 I wanted to see how easy it would be to build an AI that would A) solve the puzzle and B) see if I could find a way to actually find the *optimal* solution.
 The latter seems significantly more difficult than the former.

+Note: After giving this some more thought I realized it's just a modification of the traveling salesman problem...
+What a bummer, to find out the problem you're trying to find an optimal solution to is NP hard.

+Every move you make takes you to a new destination.
+You have to visit